Proto-Tupian language

 Proto-Tupian (PT) is the reconstructed common ancestor of all the Tupian languages.
 It consists, therefore, of a hypothetical language, reconstructed by the comparative method from data of the descendant languages.

 In Brazil, Tupian historical-comparative studies are being developed mainly by two scientific teams: one from the Laboratório de Línguas Indígenas (LALI) of the University of Brasília, under the coordination of Aryon Rodrigues; and the other one from the Museu Paraense Emílio Goeldi, located in Belém, under the orientation of Denny Moore.
 These studies provide evidence about the Proto-Tupian economy and culture, suggesting, for example, that they had agriculture.

 The most accepted theory is that the Tupian language family originated between the Guaporé and Aripuanã rivers, in the Madeira River basin.
 There are currently 70 Tupian languages, including Tupi, Paraguayan Guarani, Awetï, Ayvu, etc.

 Linguistic homeland

 Rodrigues (2007) considers the Proto-Tupian linguistic homeland to be somewhere between the Guaporé and Aripuanã rivers, in the Madeira River basin.
 Much of this area corresponds to the modern-day state of Rondônia, Brazil.
-Five of the ten Tupian branches are found in this area, as well as some Tupi–Guarani languages (especially Kagwahiva), making it the probable linguistic homeland of these languages and maybe of its speaking peoples.
-Rodrigues believes that proto-Tupian dates back to around 5000 B.P.
+Five of the ten Tupian branches are found in this area, as well as some Tupi–Guarani languages (especially Kagwahiva), making it the probable linguistic homeland of these languages and maybe of the peoples that traditionally speak them.
+Rodrigues believes that Proto-Tupian dates back to around 5000 BP.

 O'Hagan (2014) proposes that Proto-Tupi-Guarani was spoken in the region of the lower Tocantins and Xingu Rivers.
 Proto-Omagua-Kokama then expanded up the Amazon River, Proto-Tupinamba expanded south along the Atlantic coast, and the Southern branch expanded up along the Tocantins/Araguaia River towards the Paraná River basin.

+Phonology

+Proto-Tupian is reconstructed with the following phonology: